 - HCS provides ASL interpreting services to one Medication Administration course per quarter.
-Classes marked with an asterisk (*) offer interpreting services.
+The next class offering interpreting services is December 18, 2018.
 You must request an interpreter at least 10 business days prior to the scheduled training.
 If an interpreter is not requested, no interpreting services will be available the day of the course.
 In order to request interpreting services, please contact Karen.

 If you are interested in having a course presented at your facility, CLICK HERE to contact Karen Lilla.